-Musicals at Richter, Fairfield County’s longest running outdoor theater, presents three Broadway style musicals under the stars each summer.
+Musicals at Richter, Connecticut’s longest-running outdoor theater, presents two Broadway-style musicals under the stars each summer.
 Why travel to Manhattan with productions of this quality right here in Danbury?
-The June – August 2017 season will showcase Into the Woods, West Side Story and Seussical!
+The June – August 2018 season will showcase Legally Blonde, the Musical and Annie.

-Back again in 2017 are Musicals at Richter’s Summer Youth Musical Theater Workshops for children ages 8-16.
-The summer is divided into three separate sessions.
-Session One and Session Two are the Summer Spotlight series.
-These are two week sessions where students will have the opportunity to work one-on-one with industry professionals to help hone their skills.
+Back again in 2018 are Musicals at Richter’s Summer Youth Musical Theater Workshops for children ages 8-16.
+The summer is divided into two separate sessions.
+Session One is the Summer Spotlight series.
+This is a two week session where students will have the opportunity to work one-on-one with industry professionals to help hone their skills.
 Each student will have the opportunity to perform his or her own song, as well as group pieces, in a final showcase performance.

-Session Three is a four-week session culminating in a full-scale production of Aladdin Jr. Participants in all Sessions will experience every aspect of a production, as well as exploring all foundational skills necessary for putting on a show.
+Session Two is a four-week session culminating in a full-scale production of The Lion King Jr. Participants in all Sessions will experience every aspect of a production, as well as exploring all foundational skills necessary for putting on a show.
 These programs offer a supportive environment where everyone is encouraged to use his or her creativity and imagination while working together as an ensemble to craft an exciting piece of theater.

 Host of the Tri-State area’s only weekend, two-day amateur golf tournament, Richter Park continues to attract skilled golfers from all over.
 Participants travel from the Carolinas and Texas, Chicago and California to participate in this first-class golf event.
 And Richter Park is proud to give back to the community.
-Celebrating its 27th year, the Danbury Amateur and Richter Park has donated over a quarter of a million dollars in support of local Danbury charities.
-All sponsorship dollars raised from the 2016 event benefitted Family and Children’s Aid.
+Celebrating its 28th year, the Danbury Amateur and Richter Park has donated over a quarter of a million dollars in support of local Danbury charities.

 The golf course continues to be one of the most recognized golf courses in Connecticut.
 In recent years, Richter Park won the 2015 PGA Walter Lowell Distinguished Public Golf Course Service Award.
 In 2012, Richter Park earned the ranking of “Top 10 Places to play in New England” by the Boston Globe.
 Other recent accolades include Most Challenging Golf Course in Connecticut by Connecticut Magazine in 2013, Top 10 Course in Connecticut by Golf Magazine and the #2 Best Public Course in Metropolitan, NY by the Golf Writers Association of America.
 Richter Park has been voted in the Top 10 as “Must Play” course in New England by the New England Journal of Golf, and the #1 “Favorite Course” in Connecticut.
 Rated “Top 50 Golf Courses in America and one of the top 5 in the State” in Golf Week magazine, this accolade was preceded by the 2008-2009 “Four Star Golf Course” award by Golf Digest in their Places to Play publication.